The Hermès Collector's Compendium: History, Authentication & Market Intelligence

 - Market Position

 - Niche appeal.
 Condition critical for resale.
-Pristine examples command premiums.
-Most collectors avoid due to maintenance.
+Most commonly encountered in combination with exotic panels.

 The Exotic Skin Authentication Challenge